ResetXPDR/MSFS_AutoFPS/README.md

       - VRAMOverflowReduceTLOD threshold, defaults to >= 98% VRAM in use and will progressively activate auto settings reduction until the Hold threshold is achieved.
     - When VRAM use drops back below the Hold threshold and favourable performance conditions exist, settings will progressively increase until the feature disengages.
     - Can be disabled completely by selecting Off for the VRAM+ option, even in non-expert mode.
-    - By default, VRAM+ uses the full settings reduction suite minus clouds with the Max VRAM+ option.
+    - By default, VRAM+ uses the full settings reduction suite minus clouds (to minimise impact on user experience) with the Max VRAM+ option.
     - In expert mode, VRAM+ settings can be customised by selecting Set as the VRAM+ option then adjusted using the auto settings reduction options than will now be available.
-    - If you are continually experiencing VRAM+, consider reducing your app TLOD settings and/or reducing other MSFS graphics settings.
+    - If you are continually experiencing VRAM+ activating, consider reducing your app TLOD settings and/or reducing other MSFS graphics settings.
   - Status Message - Displays key system messages, such as:
     - Before loading a flight - whether a newer version of the app is available to download and install,
     - Loading in to a flight  - whether MSFS memory integrity test have failed, and